-We aim to deliver our Armed Forces Covenant Pledge, gain the Defence Employer Recognition Scheme Silver and Gold awards and encourage Armed Forces groups, including those for young people, to apply to the North Norfolk Sustainable Communities Fund.
+We aim to deliver our Armed Forces Covenant Pledge, gain the Defence Employer Recognition Scheme Gold award and encourage Armed Forces groups, including those for young people, to apply to the North Norfolk Sustainable Communities Fund.

 On this page